 What is workers’ compensation fraud?

 Workmans’ comp fraud can come in many different forms.
 Workers’ compensation fraud is any lie or misrepresentation made by an employer, employee, or provider to benefit financially.
-One to two percent of all workers’ compensation payments are fraudulent.

 Workers’ comp insurance fraud can be when an employee lies about their injury or illness, when an employer misclassifies employees to avoid paying for workers’ compensation insurance, or when providers exaggerate an employee’s symptoms to get more money.